How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Filtering Methods

 \textbf{LSH.} Locality Sensitive Hashing~\cite{lsh98, DBLP:conf/dexa/FisichellaCDN14} constitutes an established solution to the approximate nearest neighbor problem in high-dimensional spaces.
 Its goal is to find entities/vectors that are within $c \cdot R$ distance from a query vector, where $c>1$ is a real number that represents a user-specified approximation ratio, while $R$ is the maximum distance of any nearest neighbor vector from the query.
 LSH is commonly used as a filtering technique for ER \cite{DBLP:conf/edbt/KarapiperisVVC16, DBLP:conf/edbt/KimL10, DBLP:conf/wsdm/ZhangWSDFP20, DBLP:journals/pvldb/EbraheemTJOT18} because of its sub-linear query performance, which is coupled with a fast and small index maintenance, and its mathematical guarantee on the query accuracy.
 We consider three popular versions:

+1) \textit{MinHash LSH (MH-LSH)} \cite{DBLP:conf/sequences/Broder97,leskovec2020mining}.
+Given two token sets, this approach approximates their Jaccard coefficient by representing each set as a minhash, i.e., a sequence of hash values that are derived from the minimum values of random permutations.
+The minhashes are decomposed into a series of \underline{bands} consisting of an equal number of \underline{rows}.
+This decomposition has a direct impact on performance: if there are few bands with many rows, there will be collisions between pairs of objects with a very high Jaccard similarity; in contrast, when there are many bands with few rows, collisions occur between pairs of objects with very low similarity.
+The selected number of bands ($\#bands$) and rows ($\#rows$) approximates a step function, i.e., a high-pass filter, which indicates the probability that two objects share the same hash value: $(1/\# bands)^{(1/\# rows)}$.

-1) \textit{Hyperplane LSH (HP-LSH)}~\cite{Charikar02similarityestimation}.
-The vectors are assumed to lie on a unit hypersphere divided by a random hyperplane at the center, formed from a random direction $r$ and the positioning of the hypersphere with a line perpendicular to the direction r and through the center.
+2) \textit{Hyperplane LSH (HP-LSH)}~\cite{Charikar02similarityestimation}.
+The vectors are assumed to lie on a unit hypersphere divided by a random hyperplane at the center, formed by a randomly sampled normal vector $r$.
 This creates two equal parts of the hypersphere with $+1$ on the one side and $-1$ on the other.
-A vector $v$ is hashed into $h(v) = sgn < r, v >$.
-For two vectors $v_1$ and $v_2$ with angle $\alpha$ between them, the probability of collision is $Pr[h(v_1) = h(v_2)] = 1 - \frac{\alpha}{\pi}$
+A vector $v$ is hashed into $h(v) = sgn ( r \cdot v )$.
+For two vectors $v_1$ and $v_2$ with an angle $\alpha$ between them, the probability of collision is $Pr[h(v_1) = h(v_2)] = 1 - \frac{\alpha}{\pi}$

-2) \textit{Cross-Polytope LSH (CP-LSH)}~\cite{multiprobelsh}.
+3) \textit{Cross-Polytope LSH (CP-LSH)}~\cite{multiprobelsh}.
 It is a generalization of HP-LSH.
 At their core, both HP- and CP-LSH are random spatial partitions of a d-dimensional unit sphere centered at the origin.
 The two hash families differ in how granular these partitions are.
 The cross-polytope is also known as an l1-unit ball, where all vectors on the surface of the cross-polytope have the l1-norm.
 In CP-LSH, the hash value is the vertex of the cross-polytope closest to the (randomly) rotated vector.
 Thus, a cross-polytope hash function partitions the unit sphere according to the Voronoi cells of the vertices of a randomly rotated cross-polytope.
 In the 1-dimensional case, the cross-polytope hash becomes the hyperplane LSH family.

-3) \textit{MinHash LSH (MH-LSH)} \cite{DBLP:conf/sequences/Broder97,leskovec2020mining}.
-Given two token sets, this approach approximiates their Jaccard coefficient by representing each set as a minhash, i.e., a sequence of hash values that are derived from the minimum values of random permutations.
-The minhashes are decomposed into a series of \underline{bands} consisting of an equal number of \underline{rows}.
-This decomposition has a direct impact on performance: if there are few bands with many rows, there will be collisions between pairs of objects with a very high Jaccard similarity; in contrast, when there are many bands with few rows, collisions occur between pairs of objects with very low similarity.
-The selected number of bands ($\#bands$) and rows ($\#rows$) approximates a step function, i.e., a high-pass filter, which indicates the probability that two objects share the same hash value: $(1/\# bands)^{(1/\# rows)}$.

 \textbf{kNN-Search.} We consider three popular frameworks: